 Banana Pancake Trail locations

-There is no official list of locations on the trail.
-Again, it’s just a metaphor.
-However, if there would be a list then the usual suspects would at least include, amongst others:
+There is no official list of locations on the trail, again, it’s just a metaphor.
+However, if there would be a list then the usual suspects would at least include, among others:

-Bangkok in Thailand, with Khao San Road as the iconic banana pancake location, but also Chiang Mai, Pai and Ko Phi Phi
+Bangkok, with Khao San Road as the iconic banana pancake location, Chiang Mai, Pai and Ko Phi Phi in Thailand;

-Ho Chi Minh City, Hoi An, Halong and Hanoi in Vietnam
+Ho Chi Minh City, Hoi An, Halong Bay and Hanoi in Vietnam;

-The above are just a few example locations, there are many more and the list is continuously expanding.
+The above are just a few example locations, there are many more and the number of locations is continuously expanding.
 At the same time it seems that the banana pancake trail is no longer limited to South East Asia.
 As traveling longer and further becomes increasingly popular, locations beyond South East Asia are also added to the trail, such as:

 Note!: Healthcare along the Banana Pancake Trail is hopelessly underdeveloped.
 Any serious ailment or injury will most likely involve medical transport to Bangkok or Singapore costing a fortune and to be paid upfront.

 I know it’s boring, but travel insurance is essential.
 Preferably insurance that includes evacuation, repatriation and adventurous activities.
 Read more about travel insurance here, or get an instant, non-committal quote here.